hw0lff/awesome-wlroots/README.md

 wlroots is a compositor library and defines a large and diverse ecosystem around [wlr-protocols](https://github.com/swaywm/wlr-protocols).

+This list is dedicated to cool stuff around wlroots.
+For more general cool stuff around wayland check out [awesome-wayland](https://github.com/natpen/awesome-wayland).

 If you want to contribute, please read [this](CONTRIBUTING.md).

 ## Table of contents